angular/angular/aio/content/guide/aot-compiler.md

 * Function calls

    Factory functions must be exported, named functions.
-   The AoT compiler does not support lambda expressions ("arrow functions") for factory functions.
+   The AOT compiler does not support lambda expressions ("arrow functions") for factory functions.

 {@a function-calls}
 ### Functions and static method calls